 Why 0.25?
 That’s the Edison compression rate for .ogg files, and we need this for the lowest possible file trade for the producer and the rapper.
-What we do to speed up any render is to put the Edison on master on the project and even on the extra timing project.
-To render an mp3 and you will notice that the file will become recorded with Edison in 32-bit wav.
-That’s what you kinda want when you get the project back from the rapper.
-Perhaps you will just send the .ogg project and you will replace the dry sound in the project with your wav and once again render when timings were corrected.
+We speed up any render to put the Edison on master on the project and even on the extra timing project.
+To render an mp3, you will notice that the recorded file with Edison is 32-bit Wav.
+That’s what you want when you get the project back from the rapper.
+Perhaps you will send the .ogg project, and you will replace the dry sound in the project with your wav and once again render when timings are corrected.

-When we record we use ON PLAY and the time is set here to 30 minutes.
+When we record, we use ON PLAY, and the time is set here to 30 minutes.
 Currently, that’s enough.
-In earlier versions of FL, you can have that set to 5 minutes so you will record 5 minutes at max.
-And the vocals will be cut if your track is 6 minutes.
+In earlier versions of FL, you can have that set to 5 minutes to record 5 minutes at max.
+And that will cut the vocals if your track is more than 5 minutes.

 When you get the project listed with the track in .ogg and the dry level of vocals and the wet located at the same place as the original recording.
 “Remember that the dry and wet levels.
 Which means without effects “dry”, with effects “wet.”
 Need to be at different timing.
-Since it’s the dry sound you will want to be shifted.
+Since it’s a dry sound, you will want to be shifted.

-When we work with the project at the end all you will have to do to perfectly fit the project is to copy your 32bit version .wav file and drag and drop it on the dry vocals.
+When we work with the project at the end, all you will have to do to perfectly fit the project is to copy your 32bit version .wav file and drag and drop it on the dry vocals.
 So you replace .ogg with .wav.
 And then do a render.
-Copy then the rendered wav from the timed vocals into the project you made the track with, to avoid low quality .ogg sound when releasing.
+Copy then the rendered wave from the timed vocals into the project you made the track with to avoid low quality .ogg sound when releasing.

-And you put again on one Edison on the master channel before the fruity limiter which you always have to remove.
-But by that procedure to put on Edison you can put it on record and try to render one mp3 file.
-You will end up having the recording fast in the Edison, ending up with faster render, and even wav quality, and it’s easier to save the file with Edison and where and what type of format faster than doing a render again.
+And you put again on one Edison on the master channel before the fruity limiter you always have to remove.
+But by that procedure to put on Edison, you can put it on record and try to render one mp3 file.
+You will have the recording fast in the Edison, ending up with faster render and even wav quality, and it’s easier to save the file with Edison and where and what type of format faster than doing a render again.

 TIP: Cut vocals for the rapper, let him do the least work, especially if he bought a beat from you, but you will grab an opportunity to do the mixing if you didn’t manage to time vocals before.

-TIP: Did you know that the upper procedure to use Edison also creates a far better in project version of your track?
-That way you will have what you hear a level of the sound.
+TIP: Did you know that the upper procedure to use Edison also creates a far better in-project version of your track?
+That way, you will have what you hear at the level of the sound.
 Especially many people complain of a problem with the procedure to render.
-And yes, plugins get orders to render, and render is a way different sound level than in a project.
+And yes, plugins get orders to render, and render is a different sound level than in a project.
 So plugins behave differently in render mode.

-EXTRA TIP: You will have to chop the dry vocals in the project, it can happen that your project has several different vocal file versions, so you will have to properly set the vocals in the project.
-The easiest way is to drag the new dry recorded sound in the project and just do the cutting.
-It’s tedious but people never did succeed if they didn’t at least work for some things.
+EXTRA TIP: You will have to chop the dry vocals in the project, your project can have several different vocal file versions, so you will have to set the vocals properly.
+The easiest way is to drag the new dry recorded sound in the project and just cut.
+It’s tedious, but people never did succeed if they didn’t work for some things.